suthasineelert/backend-developer-assignment/README.md

 - [x] Delete Debit Card
 - [] Get Banner

+## Key Notes
+- Database transaction will be handled in repository layer, but the logic will be pass through function

 ## TODO
 - [] Unit test for all apis
 - [] Optimized services latency (optional)